 Last updated March 11, 2017

-The primary goals of the project are 1) to develop a deeper understanding of the incentives for and potential roadblocks to U.S.-Japan-ROK trilateral cooperation overall; 2) to highlight more precisely how maritime collaboration in Northeast Asia and in the wider Indo-Pacific region can be an ideal route to broader trilateral cooperation; 3) to assess how trilateral maritime collaboration can provide both an effective hedge against Chinese military pressure at sea and a potentially attractive avenue for military cooperation with China, be it on a bilateral, trilateral, wider “mini-lateral,” or more truly multilateral basis; 4) to identify and prioritize specific policy options and courses of action in the realm of cooperative maritime security that would be directly useful to (and implementable by) key decision makers in Washington, Tokyo, and Seoul; 5) to produce at the same time a much-needed analysis of how maritime cooperation and capacity building at the trilateral level can open the door to broader collaboration in other important security sectors; 6) to build, through workshops, a lasting network of trilateral expertise in all three countries; and 7) to contribute in a substantial way to the policy-minded literature on trilateralism.
+The primary goals of the project were 1) to develop a deeper understanding of the incentives for and potential roadblocks to U.S.-Japan-ROK trilateral cooperation overall; 2) to highlight more precisely how maritime collaboration in Northeast Asia and in the wider Indo-Pacific region could be an ideal route to broader trilateral cooperation; 3) to assess how trilateral maritime collaboration could provide both an effective hedge against Chinese military pressure at sea and a potentially attractive avenue for military cooperation with China, be it on a bilateral, trilateral, wider “mini-lateral,” or more truly multilateral basis; 4) to identify and prioritize specific policy options and courses of action in the realm of cooperative maritime security that would be directly useful to (and implementable by) key decision makers in Washington, Tokyo, and Seoul; 5) to produce at the same time a much-needed analysis of how maritime cooperation and capacity building at the trilateral level can open the door to broader collaboration in other important security sectors; 6) to build, through workshops, a lasting network of trilateral expertise in all three countries; and 7) to contribute in a substantial way to the policy-minded literature on trilateralism.